simon-ritchie/apysc/docstring_markdowns/apysc/_validation/event_validation.md

 ## `validate_event` function docstring

-Validate whether specified instance is Event or not.<hr>
+Validate whether a specified instance is the `Event` class or not.<hr>

 **[Parameters]**